Check below for answers to commonly asked questions

 My power supply is making noises

 Some BrewJacket units were shipped with fanned power supply units and these fans can sometimes make noise as they age.
-The noise is purely aesthetic as the fans are not necessary for normal operation as Immersion pulls far less power than would require the fan.
-If the noise is bothersome to you, email firstname.lastname@example.org.
+If you hear a noise, email firstname.lastname@example.org.

 I have a one, two, or three gallon fermenter.
 Will Immersion still work?